ChainAgnostic/CAIPs/CAIPs/caip-74.md

 }
 ```

-For now, we expect this to be "eip4361" only.
-In the future, we anticipate creating a specialized registry for payload formats.
+The header type will be represented by the namespace reference to CAIP-122.
+For example, `eip4361` for `eip155` chains, `solana-caip122` for Solana, etc.

-For "eip4361" the payload structure must be presented as follows:
+The payload structure must be presented as follows:

 ```
 type Payload struct {